LuisAlvar/AzureTerraWeatherAPI/README.md

 docker push ##Pushing the image to Docker Hub
 ```

-Since we are going to utilize the docker image to deploy to Azure.
+Since we are manually going to utilize the docker image to deploy to Azure.
 We need to push the final image as an amd64 only [Mainly for Apple ARM systems]
 ```bash
  docker build --platform linux/amd64 --tag weatherapi .